jaredthecoder/awesome-vehicle-security/README.md

     - [ChuangZhou CAN-Bus Shield](http://www.seeedstudio.com/wiki/CAN-BUS_Shield)
     - [DFRobot CAN-BUS Shield For Arduino](http://www.dfrobot.com/index.php?route=product/product&product_id=1444)
     - [SparkFun CAN-BUS Shield](https://www.sparkfun.com/products/13262)
+    - [arduino-canbus-monitor](https://github.com/latonita/arduino-canbus-monitor) - No matter which shield is selected you will need your own sniffer.
+This is implementation of standard Lawicel/SLCAN protocol for Arduino + any MCP CAN Shield to use with many standard CAN bus analysis software packages or SocketCAN
 - [CANtact](http://linklayer.github.io/cantact/) - "The Open Source Car Tool" designed to help you hack your car.
 You can buy one or make your own following the guide here.
 - [Freematics OBD-II Telematics Kit](http://freematics.com/pages/products/arduino-telematics-kit-3/) - Arduino-based OBD-II Bluetooth adapter kit has both an OBD-II device and a data logger, and it comes with GPS, an accelerometer and gyro, and temperature sensors.
 - [ELM327](https://www.elmelectronics.com/obdic.html) - The de facto chipset that's very cheap and can be used to connect to CAN devices.